Alexx6MR/devops24/examinations/03/answers.md

 ## QUESTION A

-The ansible.builtin.debug module prints messages or variable values to help see what Ansible is doing.
+The `ansible.builtin.debug` module prints messages or variable values to help see what Ansible is doing.

+**output**
 ```bash
 ok: [webserver] => {
     "ansible_facts.hostname": "webserver"